Louis Auguste, Duke of Maine: Cellamare Conspiracy

 On 1 September 1715, Louis XIV died and was succeeded by his great-grandson Louis, Duke of Anjou as Louis XV.
-The little boy was the grandson of Du Maine's late half-brother Louis, Grand Dauphin.
+The little boy was the grandson of du Maine's late half-brother Louis, Grand Dauphin.
 The old king's last will and testament gave the regency to both his nephew and son-in-law the duc d'Orléans and the 45 year old duc du Maine.
-However, the next day, the duc d'Orléans ensured the annulment of Louis XIV's will in the Parlement de Paris.
+However, the next day, the duc d'Orléans ensured the annulment of Louis XIV's will in the Parlement of Paris.

 Displeased with Orléans' actions, Louis-Auguste, pressured by his ambitious wife, joined in the Cellamare Conspiracy in the hope of transferring the regency to the young King Philip V of Spain, who was the uncle of the boy king Louis XV and a half nephew of du Maine.
 The plot was named after Antonio del Giudice, Prince di Cellamare, the Spanish ambassador to the French court.
 After the conspiracy was discovered, du Maine was arrested and imprisoned in the fortress of Doullens, and his wife was exiled to Dijon.

 In 1720, the couple was pardoned by the Council of the Regent and was allowed to return to court.
 After their release from imprisonment in 1720, Louise Bénédicte made an effort to reconcile with her husband, whom she had talked into joining the plot.
 She remarked: